Why Inbound Marketing?

 The next step in successful content marketing is to tell your customers how you, by way of your business, can solve the problems they identify in their businesses.
 How do you know what these problems are?

 Then tell them how you can help.
 "Want to increase your company's revenue stream?
-Here are the four ways we can get you the growth numbers you're looking for."
+Here are the four ways to get you the desired growth numbers."
 By engaging with your customers in the comments section of your blog or by replying to their tweets, you develop and maintain the kind of relationship people feel good about.
-Once you've identified a handful of these problems, create content that outlines how you can solve them.
+Once you've identified a handful of these problems, create content outlining how to solve them.

 3. Keep Multiple Channels in Mind